 The Remington 700 is the ubiquitous long range rifle.
-It has been used since the 60s by the Marines and was adopted by the army in the mid-1980s.
+It has been used since the '60s by the Marines and was adopted by the army in the mid-1980s.
 It is currently used by numerous police forces as well as civilian long-range marksmen.
-If you want to really reach out and hit those far targets, combine this sold rifle with one of our contenders for the best scope for a Remington 700 308!
+To really reach hit those faraway targets, combine this solid rifle with one of our contenders for the best scope for a Remington 700!

-As a long range match platform, there are few rifles that will be it's equal and even fewer that are more capable.
-The capable target range of this rifle is nearly 1000 yards though shots like that are one in a million with the .308.
-At 800 yards with quality optics, you can own the target range if you get everything set up correctly and do your part.
+As a long range match platform, there are few rifles that will be the Reminton 700's equal.
+Even fewer are as capable.
+This rifle has been known to shoot nearly 1000 yards.
+However, shots that long are one in a million with the Remington 700 in .308.
+At 800 yards with quality optics and a good setup, you can own the target range.

-For hunting, the .308 is a solid caliber and combined with a quality bolt action rifle adequate scope you can bust deer at long range with confidence.
-Don’t shoot farther than your personal comfort for a kill shot but with practice, you can get shots at 300 yards with ease and farther if you are dedicated to learning the art and science of long-range shooting.
+For hunting, the Remington 700 is a solid caliber.
+It plus an adequate scope for a bolt action rifle will allow you to shoot deer at any range with confidence.
+Don’t shoot farther than your personal comfort.
+With practice you can get definitely shots at 300 yards with ease.
+Farther, even, if you are dedicated to learning the art and science of long-range shooting.

-Being more of a distance gun, you are really looking at a scope for .308 long range shooting.
-There are a lot of close range scopes but on a rifle that was really designed for farther targets, it would be a waste to use one of the weaker or improperly set up scopes on your rifle.
-Below are a few recommended considerations in the best scope setups.
+Being more of a distance gun, you need a scope for 70 long range shooting.
+There are a lot of close range scopes.
+This rifle was designed for farther targets, so it would be a waste to use a weak scope.
+Below are a few features that make up the best scope setups.

 Usually, this is the primary selling point for an optic so it’s a great place to start.
-It is also the place where most people buy way more than what they need.
-Believe it or not, there is very little point in using a scope that is more than 20 power on a .308.
-The scope for 308 sniper rifles used by the military is a fixed 10 power on both the M24 and M40.
-Both of those rifles are built on the Remington 700 platform.
+Most people also buy way more magnification than they actually need.
+Believe it or not, there is very little point in using a scope that is more than 20 power on a Remington 700 .308.
+The scope for Remington 700 sniper rifles used by the military is a fixed 10 power on both the M24 and M40.

-There are a few police forces that use the Nikon m-308 4-16x42 scope but that is the largest magnification I know of that dedicated long range shooters use.
+A few police forces use the Nikon m-308 4-16x42 scope.
 The newest iteration of the M40 does sometimes use a 4-12x optic.
-Either of these levels would be an acceptable choice for magnification.
+Both of these are the high magnification levels in current use.
+Either would be an acceptable choice for you.

-To be clear, my recommendation would be something in a fixed 10 power or if you want a little more magnification stick with something that caps out in the mid-teens.
-If you are here looking for a 1000 yard scope for 308 that has high magnification I would note that the longest sniper shot for a 308 was only 1250 meters and the bullet dropped almost 35 feet.
+To be clear, I would stay in a fixed 10 power.
+If you want a little more magnification, stick with something that caps out in the mid-teens.
+People who want a high magnification Remington scope should remember the longest sniper shot was only 1250 meters and the bullet dropped almost 35 feet.
 Shots like these are a mix of incredible skill and a whole lot of luck.
-Setting up a rifle to replicate this feat is just asking for frustration.
+Trying to replicate that feat is just asking for frustration.

-There is no reason to address ever specific that goes into the image of a scope independently but you do need to understand that there are combinations of features that will provide you with a much cleaner and more precise image through your optic.
-The more magnification you add, the more that will be required for that quality image.
+There is no reason to address every specific that goes into the image of a scope.
+You do need to understand that some combinations of features provide you with a cleaner and more precise image.
+The more magnification you add, the more these features will be required to make a quality image.

-The most important single feature will always be quality glass.
-This is also the feature that is hardest to judge because most companies aren’t going to tell you if they have imperfect glass.
-Stick to known brands with long-lived reputations for quality optics if you want to get the best chance at really good glass.
-This is the foundation, very little you can do will improve on bad glass.
+The most important single feature will always be glass quality.
+This is also the hardest to judge.
+Most companies aren’t going to tell you if they have imperfect glass.
+Stick to known brands with long-lived reputations for quality optics if you want the best glass.
+Glass is the foundation.
+Very little you can do will improve on bad glass.

 Next would be the objective lens.
-At a given magnification, a larger objective lens will provide more light to your eye and make the image through the scope less blurry or dim.
-Considering the power of scopes, we are looking at for with a .308, you can get a large objective lens without a problem.
+At a given magnification, a larger objective lens will provide more light and increase the clarity of the image.
+Considering the power of scopes, finding a large objective is not a problem.
 Most are made for this type of setup anyway.

-The final factor that is of note is lens coatings.
-You can have lenses that are coated with a single chemical on the objective lens all the way to a combination of chemicals applied to all glass.
-The more glass that is covered and the more chemicals that are applied, the better off you will be.
-Most of these chemicals will either reduce glare, filter light, or both.
+The final factor to consider is lens coatings.
+You can find lenses that are coated with a single chemical.
+Or a combination of chemicals can be applied to all glass.
+The more glass that is covered and the more chemicals that are applied, the better.
+Most of these chemicals either reduce glare, filter light, or both.
 This will produce the best image.

 With the right combination, it's actually possible to get a scope that will allow you to see better in lower light than you can with the naked eye.
 Just expect to pay for such a feat.
-(This is not night vision, I am talking about dim evening light or overcast)
+(We don't mean night vision.
+I am talking about dim evening light or overcast days.)

 Ruggedness and Durability

 Most people will use scopes in a variety of weather conditions and terrains.
-Your scope should be able to handle most anything that gets thrown at it from dust to drenching rain.
-The ability to take a few dings and bumps every now and then should also be a consideration.
-It is a precise tool but one that should be designed well enough that you don’t have to treat it like fine china.
+Your scope should be able to handle most anything that gets thrown at it.
+The ability to take a few bumps every now and then is essential.
+A scope is a precise tool but it should be designed well enough that it does not need to be treatedlike fine china.

 At a minimum, you need a scope that is water resistant.
-This can be accomplished by a number of different technologies, which one it uses is not really that important as long as it will resist water.
+This can be accomplished by a number of different technologies.
+None are better as long as it resists water.
 The same is true of fog.
 It does you no good to have good glass if you can’t see through it.

 Many scopes tend to be purged with either argon or nitrogen gas and then sealed with O-rings.
 This can effectively make a scope almost completely fog, dust, and waterproof.
-This is not an expensive technology and even budget scopes offer purging as a feature.
+This is not an expensive technology.
+Even budget scopes offer purging as a feature.

 You may also see scopes that have a treatment on the lenses to reduce fog.
-I would consider that as a bonus feature but would greatly recommend the sealed option first.
+I would consider that a bonus feature.
+Consider sealed option first.

-Any scope for 308 bolt action rifles will have a scope powerful enough that even a tiny shift in its placement will cause a major change in bullet placement.
+Any scope for Remington 700 bolt action rifles is powerful enough that even a tiny shift can cause a major change in bullet placement.
 You will need a scope that stays firmly in place through storage, transport, and repeated use.
 Otherwise, what’s the point of having a scope in the first place?

-Too many people will spend hundreds of dollars or even thousands on a scope and then stick in budget rings with cheap mounts.
-You are better off to spend as much as you need to get the best rings and mounts you can.
-If you upgrade your scope, you can always use the mounting hardware you have for that better optic.
+Too many people spend hundreds or even thousands of dollars on a scope and then stick in budget rings with cheap mounts.
+You are better off to spend as much as you need to get the best rings and mounts possible.
+When upgrading, you will already have the mounting hardware you have for that better optic.

-You scope rings, whether a separate piece or part of a mount, should be made of quality materials.
-I recommend steel for this purpose but there are a number of high quality, high strength aluminum options that will work for the purpose.
-Make sure they are correctly sized for your scope and configured for the bases you plan to use.
+Scope rings, whether a separate piece or part of a mount, should be made of quality materials.
+I recommend steel, but there are a number of high quality, high strength aluminum options that work.
+Make sure they are correctly sized for your scope and configured for your base.

 Most dedicated long range scopes will have a reticle intended for distance shooting.
-These are often called a BDC reticle or Bullet Drop Compensation reticle.
-These range from MRAD used by the military, MOA that is often favored by target shooters, to a variety of other options that may be specific to the company.
-If you have one you are familiar with, use that one.
+These are often called a BDC, or Bullet Drop Compensation, reticles.
+BDC reticles come in a wide range.
+MRAD are used by the military.
+MOA is often favored by target shooters.
+A variety of other options are also available.
+Most are specific to a certain company.
+If you have a reticle you are familiar with, use that one.
 Otherwise, you will easily learn to shoot with what is available.
 The important thing is to have some form of BDC reticle.

-If you have a scope with adjustable magnification, an additional consideration here is whether the scope is First or Second Focal Plane.
-This is really a question of where in the optic that the reticle is placed.
+If you have a scope with adjustable magnification, also consider the focal plane.
+You need to choose between First or Second Focal Plane.
+This is really a question of where in the optic the reticle is placed.
 You can tell the difference by zooming the scope.
-If the reticle changes size, your scope is first focal plane, if not it is second.
+If the reticle changes size, your scope is first focal plane.
+If not, it is second focal plane.

-There are shooters that prefer each type but each has its limitations.
-A Second Focal Plane scope will only be accurate at the magnification it was sighted in as.
+There are shooters that prefer either type of focal plane, but each has its own cons.
+A Second Focal Plane scope will only be accurate at the sighted-in magnification.
 This is a huge issue for some people.
 However, your reticle will always be the same size and these scopes are often cheaper.

-First focal plane scopes will have the reticle that changes size which does bother some people but it will be accurate at any zoom, no matter what it was when you sighted it in.
+First focal plane scopes will have a reticle that changes size.
+This does bother some people, but it will be accurate at any zoom.
 A first focal plane or FFP scope is generally the preferred option.

-Because we are talking about long range shooting, this is a consideration you should make.
-Most optical turrets are fixed once they are sighted in.
+Because we are talking about long range shooting, you need to consider turrets.
+Most optical turrets are fixed once sighted in.
 There is no adjustment for range or windage on the fly.
-You would have to unscrew the caps and use a screwdriver for adjustments and that just isn’t practical.
+You would have to unscrew the caps and use a screwdriver for adjustments.
+That just isn’t practical.

-Target or Tactical Turrets allow you to adjust easily on the fly and also work up charts of your bullet drop at range.
+Target or Tactical Turrets allow you to adjust easily on the fly.
+They also work up charts of your bullet drop at range.
 This is not a necessary feature but it is a very nice addition to have.
-These are almost universal on any sniper scope for 308s and should probably be on your long range setup.
+These are almost universal on any sniper scope for the Remington 700.
+They should probably be on your long range setup.

 1 Vortex Optics Viper PST